civicrm/cv-nodejs/README.md

  * The `civicrm` package goes through the REST API.
 It works remotely and requires login credentials (user and site key).
 It can take advantage of load-balancers, opcode caching, etc. It focuses on APIv3.
 It’s intended for data-integrations or nodejs based applications (eg an LDAP server or a bot).

  * The `civicrm-cv` package starts Civi via CLI.
 It works locally and can autodiscover the site.
-It includes some API support (`api contact.get id=3`) — but it can also execute PHP code and load metadata about the site-build.
+It includes some API support (`cv('api contact.get id=3')`) — but it can also execute PHP code and load metadata about the site-build.
 It’s intended more for testing and site-building.